The puzzling death of Mateusz Kawecki in Poland

 Based on all of the evidence, prosecutors were able to establish that Mateusz had lied to his family on the day of his disappearance.
 He was not in Szczecin when he'd called his family and wasn't driving at the time, and he was still in Germany, according to receipts found with his belongings.

-Mateusz took a train to Warsaw the next day and then a bus to Zamość, the largest town close to his home village of Hutków, which was around 13 miles away.
+The next day, Mateusz took a train to Warsaw and then a bus to Zamość, the largest town close to his home village of Hutków, which was around 13 miles away.
 He arrived in Zamość around midnight, but it's still unknown when or how he got to Hutków, where his family lived.

 What happened to Mateusz Kawecki?